16 Types of Hardwood (with Pictures)

 |Grain:||Interlocked grain/coarse texture|

 Balau is a hardwood native to Malaysia, known for its density.
 Its primary usage is in heavy construction, but it’s hard to work with because it’s very dense.
 People also use it for decking, flooring, boat making, and furniture.
-Balau is used worldwide and many people go for it due to the affordable price.
+Balau is used worldwide, and many people go for it due to its affordable price.
 It is very durable lumber that’s water-resistant but not insect and decay-resistant.
 If taken care of properly, anything made from Balau will last you for a lifetime.